lichess-org/api/example/board-api/README.md

   - `yarn install`
   - `yarn start`
 6. Browse to http://localhost:8076.
 Log in with your lichess account.
-7. Play a game vs. the computer on lichess.org.
+7. Play a slow or untimed game vs. the computer on lichess.org.
 You should see them moves unfold in your app.